BSalita/BBO-Lin-Parser/README.md

     jupyter notebook bbo_parse_lin_files.ipynb

 ## Explanation of bbo_bidding_sequences_table.py file.
-This project's main goal is to implement the conversion of bid announcements into a form compatible with pandas eval function.
+This project's main goal is to implement the conversion of lin file bid announcements, which are based on https://www.bridgebase.com/doc/gib_descriptions.php, into a form compatible with pandas eval function.
 The result of the conversion is the bbo_bidding_sequences_table.py file.

 The file named bbo_bidding_sequences_table.py contains 500K+ bidding tuples. e.g. Dealer opens 1N: